-1. Project statement (Annex 1).
-This declaration should be filled in, signed by the Lead Partner organization.
+1) Project statement (Annex 1), issued, filled in and signed by the Lead Partner organization.

-2. Project partner statement (Annex 2), issued and signed by each project partner.
+2) Project partner statement (Annex 2), issued, filled in and signed by each project partner.

-3. State-aid self-assessment (Annex 3) filled in and signed by each project partners.
+3) State-aid self-assessment (Annex 3), issued, filled in and signed by each project partner.
 This State-aid self-assessment document has been developed to help the beneficiaries to make an initial assessment of whether State aid is involved in their project and the options for dealing with this.

-4. Declaration on free availability of project results (Annex 4), issued and signed by each project partner.
+4) Declaration on free availability of project results (Annex 4), issued, filled in and signed by each project partner.